Minimally invasive surgery

 - OCD

-Laparoscopy and thoracoscopy procedures performed by MARS
+Laparoscopy and thoracoscopy procedures performed by GARS

 Many procedures performed on the abdomen and thorax benefit from the use of small telescopes and instrument ports to reduce incision size and patient morbidity compared with traditional open procedures.
 Magnification and illumination are extremely helpful in the assessment of organs and facilitate accurate diagnosis and optimal tissue sampling.